The Best Heated Patios & Fireplaces for a Chilly Minneapolis Day

 When temperatures start to drop Minneapolis finds creative ways to stay outside and keep warm.
 Whether you're up for the full experience by embracing the chilly weather or just want to sit inside by a cozy fire, we have plenty options.
 Whichever you choose BYOB is always encouraged and by that we mean Bring Your Own Blanket.

 *Reminder: All patio hours and openings are subject to change due to weather and various other conditions.
 Please call ahead or check their website before visiting.

 Enjoy their famous lobster roll on the sidewalk patio that will be equipped with traditional space heaters.
-And soon the entire patio will have a complete heating system installed to keep you warm throughout the season as long as possible.
+The entire patio will have new infrared heaters installed to keep you warm throughout the season as long as possible.

 Red Cow's burgers aren't the only reason to visit this North Loop favorite restaurant.
 Join them outside their heated patio, which will be open until snow hits the ground, so get out there as soon as you can!

 Fill up with unique taco creations while you sit at a table near the fire pits at Centro's outdoor patio.

 As long as the temperature is above 25 degrees, this patio will turn on the heaters and welcome you (and your pup) for a warm hearty meal.